Last updated 23rd March, 2025

 Prefabricated extensions also allow far greater control of your home as they are built in sections offsite, so you avoid much of the hassle of extension building as the finished module is delivered to the site already made and just needs to be added to the existing building and the new foundations.

 Modern prefab extensions are nothing like those ugly, grey concrete slab buildings you may be thinking of.
-You can also customise to them to your tastes while staying within budget.
+You can also customise them to your tastes while staying within budget.

 They also offer a more private living space compared to conservatories, and they are also a lot more durable and will outlast conservatories and timber clad type extensions by decades.